sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 <summary>qt5-qtsvg</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Qt5 - Support for rendering and displaying SVG
+Short desc    : Qt5 - Support for rendering and displaying SVG
 URL          : http://www.qt.io
-Лицензия     : LGPLv2 with exceptions or GPLv3 with exceptions
+License      : LGPLv2 with exceptions or GPLv3 with exceptions
-Описание     : Scalable Vector Graphics (SVG) is an XML-based language for describing
+Descript     : Scalable Vector Graphics (SVG) is an XML-based language for describing
              : two-dimensional vector graphics.
 Qt provides classes for rendering and
              : displaying SVG drawings in widgets and on other paint devices.
 ```